 "role": "system",

-"content": f"""You are a narrative designer for a game with procedurally generated world.
+"content": f"""You are a narrative designer for a procedurally generated game world.

-Create coherent world history.
+Create a coherent world history.
 Civilization level: {world_config.civilization_level}.

 Magic: {"yes" if world_config.magic_system else "no"}.